Sparsity and `Something Else': An Approach to Encrypted Image Folding: Introduction

 This communication exploits an inherent side-effect of sparse representations.
 Since sparsity entails a projection onto a subspace of lower dimensionality, a null space is generated.
 Extra information can be embedded in such a space and then stably extracted.
 In particular, we discuss an application involving the null space yielded by the sparse representation of an image, to store part of the image itself in encrypted form.
 We term this application Encrypted Image Folding (EIF).
 The main advantage of this proposal, in relation to standard techniques, is that {\em {storage and encryption can be achieved simultaneously by means of simple data processing steps}}.
 The proposed procedure can be carried out through any suitable transformation.
 In particular, we consider here the Discrete Cosine Transform (DCT) and a mixed dictionary composed of a Redundant Discrete Cosine (RDC) dictionary and a discrete Dirac Basis (DB).
 RDC and DB dictionaries are considered separately in \cite{CDS98}.
-A theoretical discussion of the combination of both dictionaries is advanced in \cite{Tro04}.
-Further analysis is presented by the same author in \cite{Tro08} with regards to Redundant Discrete Sine dictionaries and DB.
+A theoretical discussion with regards to a random collection of elements of a Discrete Sine basis and a DB is presented in \cite{Tro08}.
 In this letter we would simply like to draw attention to the suitability of mixed dictionaries composed of RDC and DB, for image representation.
 As far as sparsity is concerned, at the visually acceptable level of 40dB PSNR, they may render a significant improvement in comparison to established fast transforms such as the DCT and Wavelet Transform (WT).
 An additional advantage of these dictionaries is that Matching Pursuit-like strategies for selecting the atoms can be implemented at a reduced complexity cost by means of the DCT.
 For these reasons, we illustrate our approach for EIF using a mixed RDC-DB dictionary, in addition to standard the DCT.

 The paper is organized as follows: Sec.~\ref{dictionaries} motivates the use of a mixed RDC-DB dictionary within the present framework.
 Sec.~\ref{se} discusses the fact that a sparse representation can be used for embedding information.
-Based on such a possibility, a scheme for image folding and a simple encryption procedure, fully implementable by data processing, are discussed.
+Based on such a possibility, a scheme for image folding and a simple encryption procedure, fully implementable by data processing, are discussed in Sec.\ref{eif}.
 The conclusions are presented in Sec.~\ref{conclu}.